15 Excuses to Not Go To Confession (Answered!)

 As such, today we would like to present this gallery.
 Often, just like immature children, we are not only full of excuses for failing to respond to the Father’s plan, but we also justify and hide our flaws.
 Yet, God knows us and welcomes us as we are, with our mistakes and virtues.
 It is through the Sacrament of Reconciliation that we can return to the Father, repentant, and can receive His forgiveness and the grace of His love.

-1. I’m ashamed that my friends might see me in the confession line
+1. I’m worried my friends might see me in the confession line.

 «Shame is also good; it is healthy to feel a little shame, because being ashamed is salutary.
 In my country when a person feels no shame, we say that he is ‘shameless;’ a ‘sin verguenza.’
 But shame too does good, because it makes us more humble, and the priest receives this confession with love and tenderness and forgives us on God’s behalf.
 Also from a human point of view, in order to unburden oneself, it is good to talk with a brother and tell the priest these things which are weighing so much on my heart.
 And one feels that one is unburdening oneself before God, with the Church, with his brother.
 Do not be afraid of Confession!
 When one is in line to go to Confession, one feels all these things, even shame, but then when one finishes Confession one leaves free, grand, beautiful, forgiven, candid, happy.
 This is the beauty of Confession!» (Pope Francis, General Audience, February 19, 2014).